Battle of Dover (1652): Background

 The English Parliament had passed the first of the Navigation Acts in October 1651, aimed at hampering the shipping of the highly trade-dependent Dutch.
 Agitation among the Dutch merchants had been further increased by George Ayscue's capture in early 1652 of 27 Dutch ships trading with the royalist colony of Barbados in contravention of an embargo.
 Both sides had begun to prepare for war, but conflict might have been delayed if not for an unfortunate encounter on 29 May 1652 (19 May in the Julian calendar then in use in England) near the Straits of Dover between a Dutch convoy escorted by 40 ships under Lieutenant-Admiral Maarten Tromp and an English fleet of 25 ships under General-at-Sea Robert Blake.

 Battle

-An ordinance of Cromwell required all foreign fleets in the North Sea or the Channel to dip their flag in salute, but when Tromp did not comply because he saw no reason to lower his flag for the English, Blake fired three warning shots.
-When the third hit his ship, wounding some sailors, Tromp replied with a warning broadside from his flagship Brederode.
-Blake then fired a broadside in anger and a five-hour battle ensued.
+Prior to the battle, Oliver Cromwell had issued an ordinance requiring all foreign warships in the North Sea or English Channel to lower their flag in salute when encountering ships of the English navy.
+Combined with Ayscue's seizure of the Dutch merchantmen trading with Barbados, this led to a rapid deterioration in Anglo-Dutch relations.
+Tromp was subsequently given orders to protect Dutch commerce while keeping watch over the English navy.
+On 19 May 1652, Tromp was cruising in the English Channel with a fleet of forty ships between Nieuport and the mouth of the Meuse River.
+General at Sea Robert Blake was lying in Dover Roads with fifteen warships, with eight others were anchored in Bourne in the Downs.

+While on patrol, Tromp received orders from a dispatch ketch to attack Blake's fleet, and had not struck his flag in salute.
+Blake, aboard his flagship James, assumed Tromp had received orders to commence battle and fired two warning shots.
+A defiant Tromp hoisted a red battle flag, which prompted James to fire a third shot, hitting Tromp's ship Brederode and wounding a number of its crew.
+This was followed with Tromp returning fire with a warning broadside from Brederode.
+James in turn fired a broadside and a battle that would last five hours ensued.
+Tromp immediately engaged Blake's flag ship where the two ships exchanged broadsides as they passed one another.